rdf-elixir/website/content/rdf-ex/mapping-between-rdf-and-elixir.md

 It returns `nil` if no conversion is possible.

-All structures of RDF terms also support a `values/2` function.
-The `values/2` functions on `RDF.Triple`, `RDF.Quad` and `RDF.Statement` are converting a tuple of RDF terms to a tuple of the resp.
+All RDF structures for RDF terms also support a `values/2` function:

+- The `values/2` functions on `RDF.Triple`, `RDF.Quad` and `RDF.Statement` are converting a tuple of RDF terms to a tuple of the resp.
 Elixir values.
-On all of the other RDF data structures (`RDF.Description`, `RDF.Graph` and `RDF.Dataset`) and the general `RDF.Data` protocol the `values/2` functions are producing a map of the converted Elixir values.
+- On all of the other RDF data structures (`RDF.Description`, `RDF.Graph` and `RDF.Dataset`) and the general `RDF.Data` protocol the `values/2` functions are producing a map of the converted Elixir values.

 ```elixir
 iex> RDF.Triple.values {~I<http://example.com/S>, ~I<http://example.com/p>, RDF.literal(42)}